-With 17 Unesco World Heritage Sites spread around the city, an incredibly rich history and a unique atmosphere, the former capital of Japan Kyoto still remains today the spiritual and cultural centre of the archipelago.
-It’s such a delight to walk in the tiny lanes of the old town, sit on a bench next to the Philosopher’s Walk or enjoy the peace of its many gardens.
-It would also take a lifetime to visit its more than 1600 temples, but here’s a selection of 9 of them that should be part of your to-do list if you’re travelling to Kyoto, the heart of Japan.
+With 17 Unesco World Heritage Sites spread around the city, a very rich history and a unique atmosphere, the former capital of Japan Kyoto still remains today the spiritual and cultural centre of the archipelago.
+It was such a delight for me to walk in the tiny lanes of the old town, sit on a bench next to the Philosopher’s Walk or enjoy the peace of its many gardens.
+But more than anything else, I loved exploring its fabulous temples!
+There are more than 1600 in total and it would take a lifetime to visit them all, but here’s a selection of 9 of them that should be part of your to-do list if you’re travelling to Kyoto, the heart of Japan.

 The brightest: Kinkaku-ji

-The gardens of this Zen Buddhist temple are also truly beautiful and you can see some really big Koi carps in the pond.
+The gardens of this Zen Buddhist temple located in the north of Kyoto are also truly beautiful, with some really big Koi carps in the pond.

 The quietest: Myoshin-ji

 Also located in the north of Kyoto, Myoshin-ji is actually a complex of not less than 47 temples!
 This huge area is completely forgotten by tourists, and I found it quite randomly after visiting Kinkaku-ji and Ryôan-ji.
 I really enjoyed getting lost in the maze of its narrow lanes, admiring the architecture of the temples, without seeing anyone else apart from a few monks.

 It’s hard to miss this impressive building, just a 10-minute walk from the train station.
 The wooden roof is supposed to be the largest in the world!
 I also found the dragon decorating the fountain in the courtyard very impressive, and almost foreboding!